-23.3.2 Where can I find the TCGA data that ISB-CGC has made publicly available in BigQuery tables?
+27.3.2 Where can I find the TCGA data that ISB-CGC has made publicly available in BigQuery tables?

 The BigQuery web interface can be accessed at https://console.cloud.google.com/bigquery.
-If you have not already added the ISB-CGC datasets to your BigQuery "view", click on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
-All ISB-CGC public BigQuery datasets and tables will now be visible in the left side-bar of the BigQuery web interface.
+If you have not already added the ISB-CGC data sets to your BigQuery "view", click on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc-bq" (without quotes) in the text box labeled "Project ID".
+For older ISB-CGC data sets, repeat and enter "isb-cgc".
+All ISB-CGC public BigQuery data sets and tables will now be visible in the left side-bar of the BigQuery web interface.
 Note that in order to use BigQuery, you need to be a member of a Google Cloud Project.

-23.3.3 How can I apply for access to low-level DNA and RNA sequence data?
+27.3.3 How can I apply for access to low-level DNA and RNA sequence data?